Meosit/in-into-exchange-bot/src/main/resources/message/en/help.md

 - Suffixes _kilo-_ and _mega-_ can be used (`10к`/`1kk`/`1.9M`/etc.) with numbers.
 - Additional currencies can be added by using ! sign or union words (`into bucks`, `!JPY`, `in $`) (each addition should be separated with spaces).
 - To customize defaults use /settings command
+- To check when the rates were last updated use /apistatus

 For feedback: @meosit